asbudik/micro_blog_group_repo/README.md

 ## General workflow:
+by "feature" we mean "feature_branch_YourName"

-* "git checkout feature"  to go to feature
+* "git checkout -b feature"  to go to feature (-b is only necessary first time when you are creating you branch)
 *  make changes in feature
 *  "git add -A"
 *  "git commit -m "description of the commit" "